ossf/great-mfa-project/README.md

 ## How we're doing this

 Here is our basic plan:
-* We'll use a list of about 100 critical open source software (OSS) projects as identified by the [OpenSSF Securing Critical Projects Working Group](https://github.com/ossf/wg-securing-critical-projects); see
+* Using a list of about 100 critical open source software (OSS) projects as identified by the [OpenSSF Securing Critical Projects Working Group](https://github.com/ossf/wg-securing-critical-projects); see
   [their current list](https://docs.google.com/spreadsheets/d/1ONZ4qeMq8xmeCHX03lIgIYE4MEXVfVL6oj05lbuXTDM/edit#gid=0).
 We'll use the version as of
   2021-12-02, since the Google coupon codes expire on 2021-12-31.